-The following blog post has step by step instructions on how to mention @ other users in Gmail Message.
+The following blog post has step-by-step instructions on how to mention @ other users in Gmail Messages.

 There is no doubt that most of the users are already aware of @ symbol concept to mention users.
-This @mention feature is already available in popular service like WhatsApp, Twitter, Telegram, Facebook and even more.
+This @mention feature is already available in popular services like WhatsApp, Twitter, Telegram, Facebook, and even more.

 How to Mention (@) Other Users in the New Gmail